gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient cackled.
 "It has started, hasn't it?
-You are feeling its pull."
+You are feeling the pull to re-integrate."

 Dockety's eye rotated.
 "Yes.